PaddlePaddle/Paddle/doc/design/initialization.md

 ## Challenge

-1. Init operator should be run once and only one; otherwise, every iteration would clear the parameters.
+Initialization operators must run once and only one; otherwise, every iteration would clear the parameters.

-1. Init operator should not be run during training.
+## Proposals

-## Solution
+### Proposal 1: Two seperate `ProgramDesc`.

-### Solution 1: Two seperate `ProgramDesc`.
+The initialization part of the program in a `ProgramDesc` message, and the rest part in another.

 - Pros:
-  - Simple and straight forward
+  - Simple and straight forward.
 - Cons:
-  - Two seperate `ProgramDesc` doesn't match one-program-desc design
+  - Two seperate `ProgramDesc` doesn't match one-program-desc design.

-### Solution 2: Add run_once attribute for initialization related operators.
+### Proposal 2: Add `run_once` attribute for initialization related operators.

 PR link: https://github.com/PaddlePaddle/Paddle/pull/4802/files